Mideast mediators strike hopeful note after talks in Doha

 British Foreign Secretary David Lammy and French Foreign Minister Stéphane Séjourné appeared hopeful after meeting Friday with Israeli Foreign Minister Israel Katz.

-Lammy said Israeli officials told them they were hoping they were on the verge of sealing a deal.
+Lammy said Israeli officials told them they hoped they were on the verge of sealing a deal.

 “As we head now to 315 days of war, the time for a deal for those hostages to be returned, for aid to get in, in the quantities that are necessary in Gaza, and for the fighting to stop is now,” Lammy said.